Zinc Prescribing Information

 Generic name: zinc chloride

 Dosage form: injection

 Medically reviewed by Drugs.com.
 Last updated on Aug 21, 2023.

-Zinc 1 mg/mL (Zinc Chloride Injection, USP) is a sterile, nonpyrogenic solution intended for use as an additive to intravenous solutions for total parenteral nutrition (TPN).
-Each mL of solution contains 2.09 mg Zinc chloride and 9 mg sodium chloride.
+Zinc Chloride Injection, USP, 1 mg/mL is a sterile, nonpyrogenic solution intended for use as an additive to intravenous solutions for total parenteral nutrition (TPN).
+Each mL of solution contains 2.09 mg zinc chloride and 9 mg sodium chloride.
 The solution contains no bacteriostat, antimicrobial agent or added buffer.
 The pH is 2.0 (1.5 to 2.5); product may contain hydrochloric acid and sodium hydroxide for pH adjustment.
-The osmolarity is 0.354 m0smoL/mL (calc.).
+The osmolarity is 0.354 mOsmoL/mL (calc.).

 Zinc Chloride, USP is chemically designated ZnCl2, a white crystalline compound freely soluble in water.